 How to Install Vinyl Flooring: 3 Methods

 For all types of vinyl flooring installations, you should first make sure that your subfloor is both level and clean.
-This may involve using self-leveler, sanding, or using an underlayment.
+This may involve using a self-leveler, sanding, or using an underlayment.

 Some vinyl planks, such as